Environmentally Friendly Aquatic Management

 We are committed to offering environmentally friendly aquatic management methods and materials that use less harsh chemicals in your lake or pond.
 The Lake Doctors, Inc. has always been very environmentally conscious and careful in the care of the ponds and lakes that have been trusted to our care.
 As we move forward, we are actively developing alternative methods of taking care of waterways that utilize fewer chemicals.
 All of the herbicides and algaecides we use are EPA-approved for lakes and ponds, and we carefully apply them according to their labels for the safety of fish, wildlife, and the surrounding habitat.
 Our staff at Lake Doctors would be pleased to present you with greener, more environmentally friendly options and alternatives.
 Listed below are a few options for your consideration:

-As an alternative to copper compounds for algae control that can sometimes be a little harsh, we offer treatments with a blend of safe, natural, harmless, and beneficial bacteria that help breakdown pond sludge and reduce excess nutrients from the water.
+As an alternative to copper compounds for algae control, we offer treatments with a blend of safe, natural, harmless, and beneficial bacteria that help breakdown pond sludge and reduce excess nutrients from the water.
 Reduction of these compounds will help clear the water, reduce odors, and digest unwanted organic compounds.
 Although these bacterial blends do not directly control algae, they help condition the water, making it cleaner and healthier, and thus less likely to support excessive growth of undesirable algae or “pond scum,” as it is sometime known.

 Another alternative that works quite well is the use of naturally occurring enzymes that are specifically tailored to treat the pond water to reduce harmful nutrients that are the base cause for excessive algae blooms.
 Another effective and safe alternative is the use of food-grade blue color in the pond, often known as Blue Pond Dye.
 The effect of the blue coloring agent in the pond is to reduce the amount of sunlight penetrating through the water column.
 By limiting sunshine, you limit photosynthesis, which can have a beneficial effect of slowing down the growth of underwater aquatic plants and algae.
 A nice side benefit is that the blue color often improves the aesthetic appearance of the body of water, particularly if the pond or lake has poor water color or clarity.